-Please see below the 2015 Subject Futures Week video, which highlights just some of the creative industry guests who attended to share knowledge and insights with students about the reality of working and life after University.
+Please see below the 2016 Subject Futures Week video, which highlights just some of the creative industry guests who attended to share knowledge and insights with students about the reality of working and life after university.

 The University partners with leading businesses across the industry

-Introduction to processes and techniques of photography and the consideration of the different conceptual approaches to photography, supported by theory lectures alongside practice.
-Students will be introduced to using a 35mm camera, digital SLRs, medium and large format photography, studio and location shooting and working in both wet darkrooms and digital media suites within this stage of the course.
+In the first year, we will introduce you to processes and techniques of photography, considering different conceptual approaches, through theory lectures and practice.
+You will be introduced to using a 35mm camera, digital SLRs, medium and large format photography, studio and location shooting and working in wet and darkrooms and digital media suites.

-Development of a body of practical work around both fine art and commercial applications, supported by theory lectures on the place of photography within visual culture; visiting lectures from a range of industry professionals and artists as part of continuing professional development.
+During your second year, you will develop a body of practical work around fine art and commercial applications of photography, supported by theory lectures on the place of photography within visual culture.
+There will also be lectures from a range of visiting industry professionals and artists, to build on your continuing professional development.